unicornsasfuel/keybrute/README.md

 You'll need to capture at least one encrypted message.
 If possible, capture multiple unique encrypted messages produced with the same key.
 Place them, newline-separated and hex- or base64-encoded, into a single file.

 Next, you'll need a list of keys to try.
-You can generate one by taking your favorite password cracking wordlist (rockyou, anyone?) and running it through `convert_wordlist.py` like so:
+A keylist based off of the password list included with John the Ripper and repeating bytes is included.
+You can generate your own by taking your favorite password cracking wordlist (rockyou, anyone?) and running it through `convert_wordlist.py` like so:

 `python ./convert_wordlist.py -nrm wordlist.txt keylist.txt`